-- 1. 2.5¢ per gallon from special-fuel tax collections to the State Construction Account Fund. - 2. \$5.04 million per year to the State Boating Act Fund. - 3. \$27 million per year to the Grade Crossing Protection Fund. - 4. \$30 million per year (through 2006) to the Vehicle Inspection Fund to administer the Vehicle Emissions Inspection Law of 1995. - 5.
+- 1. 2.5¢ per gallon from collections on special fuel to the State Construction Account Fund. - 2. \$5,040,000 per year to the State Boating Act Fund. - 3. \$27 million per year to the Grade Crossing Protection Fund. - \$30 million per year (through June 30, 2006) to the Vehicle Inspection Fund to administer the Vehicle Emissions Inspection Law of 1995. - 5.
 Sufficient amounts to: - (a) the Department of Revenue for administrative expenses and refunds; and - (b) the Department of Transportation to: - administer motor fuel tax distribution to local governments; - pay motor fuel tax refunds to other states under reciprocal agreements; and - pay Illinois Court of Claims judgments.